venkatraj/js-notes/Part 1/05. Data Types/5.3 String/strings.md

 * Single Quote
 * Double Quote
 * Backticks
 There is no difference between single and double quotes.
 You can choose whatever you prefer.
-In practice, if there is single quotes in the lieterals then double quote is choosed and vice versa.
+In practice, if there is single quotes in the literals then double quote is chosen and vice versa.

 ```js